Skip to main content

-Chapter 10: Giving Voice to the Warrior’s Body
+Chapter 9: Giving Voice to the Warrior’s Body

+You've reached a turning point.
 We're not just retelling the story.
 We’re giving voice to the version our body has carried in silence.

-Format for this step
+Steps for this section

-- Keep the document double-spaced.
+2. Keep the document double-spaced.

-Here’s one way that looks in practice.
+Here’s one way that can look:

 Example

-Draft from Chapter 7 (first-person)
+My draft from Chapter 6 (first-person)

 A car is pulling up to me at the checkpoint.
 Looks like another Iraqi local.
 Middle-aged.
 Male.
 I lean my head down to the passenger side window, point to my M4, and ask, “Ayu 'aslihatin?” <any weapons?>.
 He shakes his head no. I point to the glove compartment and say, “Aiftah hadha” <open this>.
 He seems confused.
 My eyes scan around while I wait for him to respond.
 Wait, what is that?
 Is that a rifle barrel poking out from under the passenger seat?
 Ahh shit, c’mon dude, why not just say something?
 A voice in my head says, "He’s not a threat.
 He looks like he's a father.
 Let him go to his family."
 Another voice says, "What if I’m wrong?
 What if he shoots someone on my team?"
 I notice he looks worried.
 I raise my rifle, point it at him and shout down the road to my squad leader, "Need some help here!"